 MAN’S SPIRIT, SOUL, AND BODY AFTER THE FALL

-Adam was able to live by the breath of life, which is the spirit.
-The spirit has the God-consciousness: it knows God’s voice, fellowships with God, and is endowed with an extremely keen sense toward God.
-After Adam fell, his spirit died.
+Adam existed by the breath of life, which is the spirit.
+The spirit has God-consciousness; it knows God’s voice, fellowships with God, and has a very keen knowledge of God.
+After Adam fell, his spirit became dead.